MarioNette: Self-Supervised Sprite Learning: Experimental Results

 \section{Experimental Results}

-We evaluate our self-supervised decomposition on several datasets of video games and natural images, compare to related work, and conduct an ablation study to motivate our design choices.

-In all figures, we render a high-frequency checkerboard in areas where a sprite is transparent.
-Unless otherwise specified, the sprite order within a dictionary is determined by sorting along a 1-dimensional $t$-SNE embedding of the sprite latent codes.
-We find this sorting tends to group together semantically similar sprites, making the dictionary easier to interpret and manipulate.
+We evaluate our self-supervised decomposition on several real (non-synthetic) datasets, compare to related work, and conduct an ablation study.
+In figures, we use a checkerboard to show transparency.
+Dictionary order is determined by sorting along a 1-dimensional $t$-SNE embedding of the sprite latent codes.
+We find this ordering tends to group semantically similar sprites, making the dictionary easier to interpret and manipulate.
+While our models are trained with a dictionary of 150 patches, not all patches end up being used; we only show the used patches.